AreebAhmad-02/CricketHub/README.md

-# Database-Semester-Project
-Here we collaborate to make a cricket management system to best of our abilities
+# A webapp clone of espn cric Info